Linux Commands

 This page links to some basic Linux Commands.
-In this tutorial, let’s look at some basic Linux commands that will help you get familiar with the Linux operating system and work with the command shell in Linux.
-There are many Linux distributions out there.
-Most of the tutorials use the Ubuntu desktop Linux distribution.
+In this tutorial, we will look at some basic Linux commands that will help you become familiar with the Linux operating system and work with the command shell in Linux.
+There are many Linux distributions out there, but most of the tutorials use the Ubuntu desktop Linux distribution.

 To know some popular Linux distributions: